 The timeframe for the Title IX Grievance Process begins with the filing of a Formal Complaint.
 The Grievance Process will be concluded within a reasonably prompt manner, generally no longer than ninety (90) days after the filing of the Formal Complaint, excluding all appeals processes.
+The timeframe for the Grievance Process may be extended for good cause, including but not limited to, the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; the complexity of the case; or the need for language assistance or accommodation of disabilities.
+The procedure for applying for extensions is described below.

 The University will endeavor to resolve every complaint in a fair, impartial, and timely manner.
-The University recognizes that each case has its own unique circumstances, and that timeframes for each stage of the process may vary depending on the details of a case and at certain times of the academic year (for example, during breaks, holidays, study periods, or final exams).
-Timeframes for Informal Resolution and for the Grievance Process may be extended for good cause, including but not limited to: the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; the complexity of the case, including the number of witnesses and volume of information provided by the Parties; the need for language assistance or accommodation of disabilities; or as otherwise necessary to ensure the integrity and completeness of the process, as determined by the Title IX Coordinator.
-The University will notify the Parties in writing of any extensions of timeframes and the reason for the extension.
+The University recognizes that each case has its own unique circumstances, and that time-frames for each stage of the process may vary depending on the details of a case and at certain times of the academic year (for example, during breaks, holidays, study periods, or final exams).
+Time frames may be extended for Informal Resolution or other good cause as necessary to ensure the integrity and completeness of this process.
+The tTimeframes for Informal Resolution and for the Grievance Process may be extended for good cause, including but not limited to: the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; the complexity of the case, including the number of witnesses and volume of information provided by the Parties; the need for language assistance or accommodation of disabilities; or as otherwise necessary to ensure the integrity and completeness of the process, as determined by the Title IX Coordinator.
+Other reasons for an extension of time frames include, but are not limited to: compliance with a request by law enforcement; accommodation of the availability of witnesses; accounting for exam periods, school breaks or vacations; and/or accounting for complexities of a specific case, including the number of witnesses and volume of information provided by the Parties.
+The University will notify the Parties in writing of any extensions of time-frames and the reason for the extension.